Skip to content

 A past to be proud of

 As farmers, they have an illustrious past to look back on.
 Prior to the ISIL invasion in 2014, Hawija was the most prosperous agricultural centre of Iraq.
 Its wheat, corn, tomatoes, okra, and other produce fed people in all corners of the country.
 Now, farmers and agribusiness owners try to survive and run their businesses with a fraction of the machinery, infrastructure, inputs, and livestock they once had.
-A 2021 assessment estimated that in villages north of Hawjia city, farmers lost 94% of their tools and 95% of their essential crops during the peak of conflict.
+A 2021 assessment estimated that in villages north of Hawjia City, farmers lost 94% of their tools and 95% of their essential crops during the peak of the conflict.

 There are national support mechanisms to compensate ISIL victims for their losses.
 But they cover only a fraction of the damage.
 And, given the number of people who suffered losses and the complex post-war setting of the country, applications take a long time to be processed.